This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 WHAT YOU NEED TO KNOW:

 Retropubic colposuspension is surgery to lift your bladder and urethra back into place.
-The urethra is the tube urine flows through when you urinate.
+The urethra is the tube that connects your bladder to the outside of your body.

 WHILE YOU ARE HERE:

 - Informed consent is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.